movestore/Template_R_Function_App/README.md

 Github repository: *github.com/yourAccount/Name-of-App* *(provide the link to the repository where the code of the App can be found)*

 ## Description
-*Enter here the short description of the App that might also be used when filling out the description during App submission to Moveapps.
+*Enter here the short description of the App that might also be used when filling out the description during App submission to MoveApps.
 This text is directly presented to Users that look through the list of Apps when compiling Workflows.*

 ## Documentation
 *Enter here a detailed description of your App.
 What is it intended to be used for.
 Which steps of analyses are performed and how.
 Please be explicit about any detail that is important for use and understanding of the App and its outcomes.
 You might also refer to the sections below.*